When you tow, set tire pressure based on your load and tire type. There’s no single “right PSI” for every truck, SUV, and trailer.

 How much does tire pressure change with temperature?

 A common rule of thumb is about 1–2 PSI per 10°F change in ambient temperature.
-Recheck cold pressures if the weather changes a lot.
+Recheck cold pressures if the weather changes significantly.

 What tongue weight should I aim for?